Skip to content ↓

 How much funding for Y1 induction is currently included in the National Funding Formula?

 Schools receive their core funding through the dedicated schools grant (DSG), which is calculated using the National Funding Formula (NFF).
-The NFF
+The NFF allocates funding primarily based on the characteristics of the schools and

 their pupils.

-funding that schools receive through the DSG.
+Schools initially received funding for the time off timetable through the “standards fund”.
+Now, the funding is incorporated into the core schools funding that schools receive through the DSG.
 As such, schools are expected to meet the cost of the 10% release time for newly qualified teachers as part of their core funding.

 What is the value of the 36 hours of additional funding for mentor backfill over two years for those schools taking part in the 'Use a DfE-funded provider' training option (previously known as the Full Induction Programme)?